OpenSPP/documentation/_sources/learn/social_protection_management_information_systems.md.txt

 ## OpenSPP and Its Role as an SP-MIS

 OpenSPP, while versatile in its application, primarily functions as a Social Protection Management Information System (SP-MIS).
-This section explores how OpenSPP embodies the characteristics of an SP-MIS and its capabilities as a social registry.
+This section explores how OpenSPP embodies the characteristics of an SP-MIS and its capabilities as a {term}`social registry`.

 ### OpenSPP as a Core SP-MIS